fmalina/revisions-blocl/activism/sackeconomistsanddisbandtheir.md

 forward, and it will not be too unfamiliar to the more pragmatically minded economic managers.

 So, do we have to give up on markets and all become socialists?
-I don’t think so.
+I don't think so.
 The problem is not markets per se, the problem is unfettered markets.
 The lesson is that markets should not be left to themselves.